dfrnt-labs/terminusdb-docs-static/src/app/docs/dashboard/page.md

 If you still need to use the legacy dashboard component, you can manually download and mount the HTML release to your TerminusDB instance.

 {% callout type="warning" title="Legacy Component" %}
 The dashboard is no longer maintained or supported.
-Security updates, bug fixes, and new features will not be provided.
+It does not receive security updates, bug fixes, or feature additions.
 Use at your own risk.
 {% /callout %}

 ### Step 1: Download the Dashboard